With your support

 We appreciate all of our visitors at both Howletts and Port Lympne animals parks in Kent, but unfortunately visitors alone do not generate the income needed to sustain our vital conservation work.
 That is why your additional help is something we value so highly.
 Without the continued support generated through donations, our conservation charity work could not continue.

 I'd like to make a....

-£50 could help towards the cost of essential equipment for our rangers to use at our Gorilla Reintroduction Projects in Congo and Gabon
+£50 will help towards the cost of essential equipment for our rangers to use at our Gorilla Reintroduction Projects in Congo and Gabon

 £5 a month will help fund the scientific studies required before we can reintroduce a critically endangered species, such as the mongoose lemur.